 Pan con tomate

 In Catalan: pa amb tomàquet.
-To accompany any meal or as the basis for a sandwich, it is bread with tomato, oil and salt.
+To accompany any meal or as the basis for a sandwich, it is bread with garlic, tomato, oil and salt.

 In Catalan: Canelons.
 Meat-stuffed pasta rolls covered in bechamel sauce browned in the oven.